-This data sheet summarizes the features of this group of PIC24FJ devices.
-It is not intended to be a comprehensive reference source.
+Note: This data sheet summarizes features of PIC24F group of devices and is not intended to be a comprehensive reference source.
+Refer to Section 20.
+"Comparator Voltage Reference Module" (DS39709) in the "PIC24F Family Reference Manual" for more information.

 22.1 Configuring the Comparator Voltage Reference